olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 This method might be suboptimal when you're dealing with multiple database connections at once.

-The code needs a so called **effect handler**, which is the fiber code.
+The code needs a so called **effect handler** at the top scope, which is the fiber code.

 ```php
 $fiber = new Fiber(new DoAThingCommand());